Central Park: Unveiling the Vistas of New York’s Greatest Work of Art –

-Central Park is also a fine example of 19th century ideas about the power of a city’s government and government officials to positively affect the lives of its citizens.
-We will see first hand how Vaux and Olmsted designed a democratic space for all New Yorkers and visitors, no matter their social or economic status, an essential aspect of the park’s history that still applies today.
+Central Park is also a fine example of 19th-century ideas about the power of a city’s government and government officials to positively affect the lives of its citizens.
+We will see how Vaux and Olmsted designed a democratic space for all New Yorkers and visitors, no matter their social or economic status, an essential aspect of the park’s history that still applies today.

 (All Ages Welcome!)

 Please contact us to set up a private tour!